dzmalone/aacc/README.md

 ## Note

 *This framework is for educational and discussion purposes, not legal purposes.
-In the US, AI-generated content cannot be copyrighted.*
+Note: In the US, AI-generated content cannot be copyrighted.*

 ---

-*AACC was created to fill the gap between legal mandates and practical attribution guidance for creators working with AI tools.*
+*AACC was created to fulfill the need for practical attribution guidance for creators working with AI tools.*